wbroek/FOGMJPEGImageView/README.md

 Usage
 =====

-With an instantiated FOGMJPEGImageView simply call `startWithURL:` passing the URL of the MJPEG feed you wish to display
+With an instantiated FOGMJPEGImageView simply call `startWithURL:` passing the URL of the MJPEG feed you wish to display or use `startWithNSURLRequest:` with the whole request to the MJPEG feed

 ```objective-c
 FOGMJPEGImageView *mjpegImageView;